-The Perse API provides endpoints for biometric authentication using facial recognition and voice identification (coming soon).
+The Perse API provides endpoints for biometric authentication using facial recognition, voice identification and anti-spoofing methods.

 Using only a few lines of code, you can:

 Detect the number of faces on a given image.
 Evaluate the overall quality of an image.
 Compare similarity between two faces.
 Evaluate the likelihood of a replay-attack.
 Compare similarity between two voices.